 Style: Indian Minimal

 Ever heard of the saying that basic is the best kind of beautiful?
 This is one of those drawing rooms that proves it.
 The predominantly white furniture allows the wallpaper to shine and that becomes the single point of focus in this room.
 All the wooden elements here give it the required warmth.
 It would be fair to say that it has all the elements of the Indian minimal style.

 Interestingly, this drawing room is a part of a larger living room.
 This section adjoins the dining area, and the family’s private living area is at the end.

 #4: A Modern Drawing Room Design With a View

 Style: Minimal Glam

 The instantly noticeable fact about this drawing room is that it has a clear view of the swimming pool.
 What’s more?
 The colour scheme is a rich cream and white with a dollop of crimson that pops brilliantly.
 In short, this is the best example of a drawing room that follows the minimal glam style.
-The design is minimal with whites and an open layout.
-But the upholstery and the soft furnishings are plush velvet and silk with hints of metal for glamour.
+The design is straightforward and contemporary, with whites and an open layout.
+But the upholstery and the soft furnishings are plush velvet and silk, with hints of metal for glamour.
 Also, the variety of seating ensures that the family can host parties comfortably.

 #5: The Haveli and its Baithak

 The carved wood, the marble tabletops and the candelabra chandelier should leave no doubt as to the style of this drawing room.
 It’s a perfect rendition of a traditional Indian haveli where guests are received in a formal sitting area or baithak.
 The reds and gold blend with the polished wood to create a royal vibe.
 If you want to try this style, ensure you have enough space for it and also a decent ceiling height.